 Through these experiences I have learned to work in collaboration with other experts to best serve, educate and support the people in my care.

 Like many, Mary is a Portland transplant.
 She’s been licensed and practicing massage therapy since 2015.
-She shares life with her husband, cats and community in the beautiful PNW.
+She shares life with her husband and baby girl, cats and community in the beautiful PNW.

 MENTORED BY: